Setting up the psiTurk Docker container

 Now that you have your Dockerfile set up, go ahead and run the following command:

-flag allows you to specify the name of the image.
+The -t flag allows you to specify the name of the image.
 If you ever

 intend on making this publicly available on